-NEVER TOO LATE TO LEARN HOW TO DO YOUR MAKEUP - KEEP IT SIMPLE WITH EYES 101
+BUILD YOUR MAKEUP SKILLS ONE STEP AT A TIME - KEEP IT SIMPLE WITH EYES 101

 Your eyes are the most mysterious part of your face as they are often referred to as the windows of the soul.
 Eye makeup can enhance your eyes and eye color.
 But, with so many color choices, brands, and eye makeup application styles,-where does one start?